clutter/changed/README.md

 end
 ```

-To execute code with a different the timestamp or changer use the following:
+To execute code with a different timestamp or changer, use the following:

 ```ruby
 employee = Employee.find_by(name: "...")